TradeTrust/documentation/docs/introduction/tradetrust-document-schema.md

 - issuers
 - network

-> The remaining data values is dependant on the type of document you want to render.
+> The remaining data values are dependant on the type of document you want to render.
 They will differ accordingly.

 ### $template